nunnatsa/ginkgolinter/README.md

 ## Suppress the linter
 ### Suppress warning from command line
-* Use the `--suppress-len-assertion=true` flag to suppress the wrong length assertion warning
+* Use the `--suppress-len-assertion=true` flag to suppress the wrong length and cap assertions warning
 * Use the `--suppress-nil-assertion=true` flag to suppress the wrong nil assertion warning
 * Use the `--suppress-err-assertion=true` flag to suppress the wrong error assertion warning
 * Use the `--suppress-compare-assertion=true` flag to suppress the wrong comparison assertion warning